robertwaredev/scripts/docs/Foglight.md

 - Everything which is lit by Foglight is left untouched by the effects of Fog, allowing players to create pockets of relative safety in which settlements, travel routes, resource farms, and more may be formed.
 - As a Fog dweller, you'll have to roll without using Fogstones if you want the high rewards for your high risk, using only expendable light sources to guide you, if any light at all.

-## Fogstones vs Overworld
+### Fogstones vs Overworld

 - Due to the abundance of Fog on surface of the Overworld, Fogstones are naturally more radiant there, resonating positively with their unrefined state of matter, as if calling out for their home.
 - On the Overworld, Fogstones can act as a navigational aid in finding or avoiding Fog when carried, a harbinger of encroaching Fog when built as structures such as street lamps or lighthouses, and importantly, an unfortunate beacon in the night for other players looking to profit on your misery.

-## Fogstones vs Underworld
+### Fogstones vs Underworld

 - In the Underworld, Fogstones have an increased radiance the deeper you go, and a reduced ability to absorb natural light to recharge.
-- The Underworld
+- Civilization has attempted to rebuild here, free from the effects of Fog, but far from the sunlight necessary to keep darkness more than a stone's throw away.
+Underworld settlements rely heavily on using significant amounts of natural light, like bonfires, or by converting it into perpetual Foglight through Fogstone absorption.

-## Fogstones vs World Tree
+### Fogstones vs World Tree

 - In the World Tree, Fogstones have a reduced radiance the higher you go, and an increased ability to absorb natural light to recharge.
 - The World Tree is dark, difficult, and dangerous to traverse, but provides substantial payoff when you make it to the top branches and recharge your Fogstones.

+# Player Interactions

+> Keep your friends close.

+- This is a PvPvW game.
+The primary world design from the ground up is to encourage players to kill each other.
+The goal is to create long-term social and political PvP, using the world as a strategic medium.
+- PvP does not exist as game-defined rules or objectives.
+PvP sprouts from the ambitions of players and the natural risk vs. reward gameplay that the world creates through its inherently difficult and transient nature.
+- Open world PvP creates natural distrust between players, while also creating an incentive to form unlikely parties based on the specialized abilities someone else can bring to the table.
+- Fogstones and other light structures can be destroyed by other players at any time, and are the primary means of establishing routes for travel and trade, creating settlements and safe houses between major locations, and preventing Fog from destroying dungeons and resource nodes so they can be used long term for skilling, economy, or war logistics.
+This becomes the primary vehicle for PvP.
+- The world is difficult and widely unfriendly.
+Highly specialized allies ease the journey, but do not stop the clever solo player from hacking their own path through the wilderness.

 # Dungeons

 > Hold your ground.

-- The goal of dungeons is not to provide some "endgame" in and of themselves, but rather serve as a type of resource node with the potential for long-term upgradability in mind.
+- Dungeons are randomly created and destroyed within Fog storms.
+- Dungeons offer a sort of settlement opportunity, with players contributing time and resources to build up the difficulty and scale of the dungeon, as well as building greater defenses and weaponry to protect from other groups of players looking to control the area.
-- Dungeons are not "cleared" but rather continuously spawn enemies that must be held at bay, making dungeons more akin to a resource farm.
+- Dungeons are not "cleared" but rather continuously spawn enemies that must be held at bay, and grow in scope the more they are progressed, making dungeons more akin to a growing resource farm.
-- Due to their persistent nature, dungeons double in function as strategic locations to contest.

 # Resource Acquisition